 Submit an intermission application (pdf 44kb) to Student Services.

 If you have paid your fees upfront and apply for study leave before the census date, you can apply for a refund.
-Fees will not be refunded if you discontinue after the census date.
+Fees will not be refunded if you apply for study leave after the census date.
 If, for the following year, you fail to re-enrol on time then apply for study leave, you will be charged the late enrolment fee.

-If you can provide proof that medical reasons or personal trauma occurred after the census date, you can apply for a refund or reversal of loan debt (remission of debt).
+If you can provide proof that exceptional circumstances caused you to apply after the census date, you can apply for a refund or reversal of loan debt (remission of debt).

 Your application is assessed by your managing faculty, who will notify you of the outcome in writing.
 Do not discontinue any units while waiting for the outcome of your application.

 You will receive a reminder to re-enrol in early September.
 You must re-enrol during the October/November re-enrolment period to avoid a late fee.

 International students on a student visa need to apply for a new electronic Confirmation of Enrolment (eCOE) with a revised completion date, before returning from study leave.
 See managing your visa.